warriorguo/zertcore5/README.md

 Known Issue:
 1. The compile time was extremely slow since lots of template apply.
 I am not sure to optimize it in this version, may be I need to fix it with rewriting the whole things in the next version.
+2.	*ThreadSingleton* didnt work if not in thread.

 Features: